-32. Communication and Timelines for Conveying Decisions
+33. Communications and Timelines for Conveying Decisions

-- 32.1.
-The Clubs Officer must take all reasonable measures to give a club at least five business days notice in writing before commencing any action. - 32.2.
-In this notice, the Clubs Officer must offer to meet with the club executive and/or provide them written reasons for the decision before implementing any action. - 32.3.
-All communication must direct clubs to access this Regulation and inform them that there is an appeals process. - 32.4.
-Any decided action cannot be commenced until at least five business days after it has been communicated to a club. - 32.5.
-The club must be given a reasonable opportunity to respond before the Clubs Officer proceeds to making a decision. - 32.6.
+- 1. Other than action suspending a Club during an investigation, the Clubs Officer must take all reasonable measures to give a club at least five business days notice in writing before commencing any action. - 2.
+In this notice, the Clubs Officer must offer to meet with the club executive and/or provide them written reasons for the decision before implementing any action. - 3.
+All communication must direct clubs to access this Regulation and inform them that there is an appeals process. - 4.
+Any decided action cannot be commenced until at least five business days after it has been communicated to a club. - 5.
+The club must be given a reasonable opportunity to respond before the Clubs Officer proceeds to make a decision. - 6.
 The Clubs Officer shall maintain clear and written communication with the club that is being considered under the Reprimands and Penalties Policy.

-33. Use of Actions
+34. Use of Actions

-- 33.1.
-Situations Warranting Action - 33.1.1.
-The following situations may result in disciplinary action against a Club: - 33.1.1.1.
-Where the Clubs has, whether intentionally or otherwise, violated any relevant ANUSA regulations, policies, or constitutional clauses; - 33.1.1.2.
-Where the club has, whether intentionally or otherwise, damaged or significantly risked damage to the Association's legal, financial, or status; - 33.1.1.3.
-Where the Club has, whether intentionally or otherwise, failed to properly deal with an allegation of violation of applicable policies of the Association by an office holder of the Club; - 33.1.1.4.
-Where the Club has failed, whether intentionally or otherwise, to protect its members from harmful or inappropriate misconduct by another member of the club, or where it has otherwise failed to deal adequately with such misconduct. - 33.1.2.
-In deciding whether to initiate disciplinary action against a Club relevant considerations include: - 33.1.2.1.
-The severity of any such violation; and - 33.1.2.2.
-The severity of any impact upon a third party, including but not limited to: individuals, other Clubs, and/or the Association. - 33.1.3.
+- 1. Additional Situations Warranting Action - 1.
+The following situations may result in disciplinary action against a Club: - 1.
+Where the Clubs has, whether intentionally or otherwise, violated any relevant ANUSA regulations, policies, or constitutional clauses; - 2.
+Where the club has, whether intentionally or otherwise, damaged or significantly risked damage to the Association's legal, financial, or status; - 3.
+Where the Club has, whether intentionally or otherwise, failed to properly deal with an allegation of violation of applicable policies of the Association by an office holder of the Club; - 4.
+Where the Club has failed, whether intentionally or otherwise, to protect its members from harmful or inappropriate misconduct by another member of the club, or where it has otherwise failed to deal adequately with such misconduct. - 2.
+In deciding whether to initiate disciplinary action against a Club relevant considerations include:

+- 1. The severity of any such violation; and - 2.
+The severity of any impact upon a third party, including but not limited to: individuals, other Clubs, and/or the Association. - 3.
 The Clubs Officer must have evidence in order to proceed with an action.

-33.2.
-Proportionality of Penalty
+2. Proportionality of Penalty

-33.2.1.
-Any penalty under this policy must be deemed proportional by the Clubs Officer to the seriousness of the violation giving rise to the penalty, with consideration of any mitigating or aggravating factors affecting the situation

-34. Any one or more of the following penalties may be imposed on a Club under this Part 4: Reprimands and Penalties.
+- 1. Any penalty under this policy must be deemed proportional by the Clubs Officer to the seriousness of the violation giving rise to the penalty, with consideration of any mitigating or aggravating factors affecting the situation - 35.
+In addition to measures set out in clause 31A, any one or more of the following penalties may be imposed on a Club under this Part 4: Reprimands and Penalties.

-34.1.
-Financial Penalties
+1. Financial Penalties